 Secretary General of the Association, is Sebastian Navab, former Prime minister (s) Goran Perssonskommunikationsstrateg, today Managing Director of pr firm NAV.
 He says:

-"Today, companies and organisations working with sustainable goods and services, both environmentally and socially, belong to different industry associations, which do not necessarily have the highest sustainability issue on the agenda.
-At the same time, there is increasing demand that more and more will be sustainable and more and more companies are making their way to sustainable.
-Therefore, we form an association for all actors who work with sustainability in, for example, energy, real estate and recycling.
-We are also open to other players who support our cause, whether they come from the business community, the public or the nonprofit sector.
+"Today, companies and organisations working with sustainable goods and services, both environmentally and socially, belong to various industry associations, which do not necessarily have the sustainability issue at the top of the agenda.
+At the same time, there is increasing demands for more and more to be sustainable and more and more companies to make sustainable ones.

 Green cities have identified 16 industry verticals with potential members and have the ambition to bring together all actors that operate with sustainable products and services linked to societal development.